stanman71/Miranda/app/voice_control/snowboy/README.md

        >> make
        >> sudo make install

-- copy the python3 swig files from snowboy/support/swig to snowboy/swig into snowboy/swig
+- copy the python3 swig files from "snowboy/support/swig" into "snowboy/swig"
 - start "make" in console
-- replace the old files in the parent dictionary
+- replace the old files of the parent dictionary

 </br>